lauragarner/RepData_PeerAssessment1/PA1_template.md

 imputed.median<- as.numeric(median(total.imputed$steps))
 ```

-With the imputed data, the mean steps per day is 9371.44, and the median steps per day is 10395.
+With the imputed data, the mean steps per day is 10766.19, and the median steps per day is 10766.19.

-We see the mean has dropped; this is due to the NA values being ignored in the first calculation and being replaced with smaller values in the imputed data.
+We see the mean and the median have essentially stayed the same.

 ## Are there differences in activity patterns between weekdays and weekends?